gatech-i18n/iff-ios/README.md

 #### RUNNING APPLICATION

+	Go to the directory where you unzipped the files into.
+	Doulbe click on iff.workspace to launch the application in Xcode.
-	Launch iff.workspace in extracted download_zip folder.
-Select build to run the app on simulator.
+	Select 'Build' to run the app on simulator.

 #### TROUBLESHOOTING